s0stratos/ranatica/structura_uerborum/README.md

 emundis (uendundisque)» «me laetum» lucris afficere]
 ```

-Forms of esse which are not sentence final can be annotated with <> as well. same idea as for verbs
+Forms of esse which do not appear finally after their predicative complement
+can be annotated with <> as well.
-but with esse and its predicate complement.

 `*quibus epistulis* <sum> equidem abs te lacessitus [ad rescribendum]
     (sed $idcirco$ <sum> tardior
         [quod non inuenio _ fidelem tabellarium])`

+Those cases cannot satisfactorily be annotated with _ or ~ after the
+head verb.
+We didn't find useful to use this annotation for
+non-clausal or non-predicative complement.
+Those are annotated with _ or ~
+when post-verbal.

 ## Fronting / Left periphery **